ravishastri9/HTML-Projects/README.md

 # HTML-Projects
-The projects consist a T0ribute page.
+The projects consist a Tribute page.